 I found what I think is the right jack in a few places, all of which cost $8 to $10 or so with shipping.
 But I don't know much about these kind of jacks with the additional NC contact (that power down the amp when you remove the guitar cable).
 I didn't want to spend the $10 on what might be the wrong jack, or in a more likely and worse scenario, I didn't want to risk frying any of the tiny surface mounted components on the jack's PCB in the process of desoldering the five solder points.

 Instead, I removed one end of a short effects pedal cable (Fig. 3), soldered that end to a new mono input jack and left the other end plugged into the original jack inside the chassis.
 I used a couple of zip ties to keep it from wiggling around and possibly touching something it shouldn't (Fig. 4).
+Update: Due to unwanted vibration and rattling on some notes, I had to open up the amp again and put foam tape under the input jack and metal part of the cable.

 |Fig. 3.
 Repurposed effects pedal cable with 1/4" mono jack|